Updated May 5, 2023

 What is Kotlin?

-Key Differences Between Java vs Kotlin
+Key Differences Between Java and Kotlin

-- Kotlin has the support of type inference which means we don’t need to specify the data type of variable explicitly whereas in Java we need to specify explicitly.
+- Kotlin supports type inference, which means we don’t need to specify the data type of variable explicitly, whereas, in Java, we need to specify explicitly.

 Java vs Kotlin Comparison Table

-Following is the Comparison Table Between Java vs Kotlin
+Following is the Comparison Table:

-|The Basis Of Comparison between Java vs Kotlin||Java||Kotlin|
+|The Basis Of Comparison||Java||Kotlin|

-|Null Safe||In Java, NullPointerExceptions causes huge frustration for developers.
-It allows users to assign null to any variables but while accessing an object reference having null value raises a null pointer exception which user needs to handle.||In Kotlin, By default, all types of variables are non-null able (i.e. we can’t assign null values to any type of variables/objects).
-If we try to assign or return null values, Kotlin code will fail during compile-time.
-If we really want a variable to have a null value, we can declare as follows:
+|Null Safe||In Java, NullPointerExceptions cause huge frustration for developers.
+It allows users to assign null to any variables, but while accessing an object reference having a null value raises a null pointer exception which the user needs to handle.||In Kotlin, By default, all types of variables are non-nullable (i.e., we can’t assign null values to any type of variables/objects).
+If we try to assign or return null values, the Kotlin code will fail during compile time.
+If we want a variable to have a null value, we can declare it as follows:

 value num: Int? = null

-|Extension Functions||In Java, If we want to extend the functionality of existing class we need to create a new class and inherit the parent class.
-So Extension functions are not available in Java||Kotlin provides developers the ability to extend an existing class with new functionality.
-We can create extend functions by prefixing the name of a class to name of the new function.|
+|Extension Functions||In Java, If we want to extend the functionality of the existing class, we need to create a new class and inherit the parent class.
+So Extension functions are not available in Java.||Kotlin allows developers to extend an existing class with new functionality.
+We can create extend functions by prefixing the name of a class to the name of the new function.|

-|Coroutines Support||In Java, whenever if we initiate a long-running network I/0 or CPU Intensive operations, the corresponding thread will be blocked.
-As Android is a single-threaded by default.
-Java provides the ability to create multiple threads in the background and run but managing them is a complex task.||In Kotlin, We can create multiple threads to run these long-running intensive operations but we have coroutines support, which will suspend execution at a certain point without blocking threads while executing long-running intensive operations.|
+|Coroutines Support||In Java, whenever we initiate a long-running network I/0 or CPU Intensive operations, the corresponding thread will be blocked as Android is single-threaded by default.
+Java allows creating multiple threads in the background and running, but managing them is complex.||In Kotlin, We can create multiple threads to run these long-running intensive operations.
+Still, we have coroutine support, which will suspend execution at a certain point without blocking threads while executing long-running intensive operations.|

-|No checked exceptions||In Java, We have checked exceptions support which makes developers declare and catch the exception which ultimately leads to robust code with good error handling.||In Kotlin, we don’t have checked exceptions.
+|No checked exceptions||In Java, We have checked exception support which makes developers declare and catch the exception, ultimately leading to robust code with good error handling.||In Kotlin, we don’t have checked exceptions.
 So developers don’t need to declare or catch the exceptions, which have advantages and disadvantages.|

-|Data classes||In Java, suppose we need to have a class which needs to hold data but nothing else.
-For this we need to define constructors, variables to store data, getter and setter methods, hashcode(), toString(), and equals() functions||In Kotlin, If we need to have classes which need to hold data we can declare a class with keyword “data” in the class definition then the compiler will take care of all of this work such as creating constructors, getter, setter methods for different fields.|
+|Data classes||Suppose we need a class that holds data but nothing else in Java.
+For this, we need to define constructors, variables to store data, getter and setter methods, hashcode(), toString(), and equals() functions||In Kotlin, If we need to have classes that need to hold data, we can declare a class with the keyword “data” in the class definition; then the compiler will take care of all of this work, such as creating constructors getter, setter methods for different fields.|

-|Smart casts||In Java, We need to check the type of variables and cast according to our operation.||In Kotlin, smart casts will handle these casting checks with keyword “is-checks” which will check for immutable values and performs implicit casting.|
+|Smart casts||In Java, We need to check the type of variables and cast them according to our operation.||In Kotlin, smart casts will handle these casting checks with the keyword “is-checks,” which will check for immutable values and performs implicit casting.|

-|Type inference||In Java, we need to specify a type of each variable explicitly while declaring.||In Kotlin, we don’t need to specify the type of each variable explicitly based on assignment it will handle.
-If we want to specify explicitly we can do.|
+|Type inference||In Java, we need to specify the type of each variable explicitly while declaring.||In Kotlin, we don’t need to specify the type of each variable explicitly based on the assignment it will handle.
+If we want to specify explicitly, we can do that.|

-|Functional Programming||Java doesn’t have functional programming support till Java 8 but while developing Android applications it supports the only subset of Java 8 features.||Kotlin is a mix of procedural and functional programming language which consists of many useful methods such as lambda, operator overloading, higher-order functions, and lazy evaluation etc.|
+|Functional Programming||Java doesn’t have functional programming support till Java 8, but while developing Android applications, it supports the only subset of Java 8 features.||Kotlin is a mix of procedural and functional programming languages with many useful methods such as lambda, operator overloading, higher-order functions, lazy evaluation, etc.|